 Prevention and Solutions to Florida HVAC Pest Problems

-While an infestation should be handled by a professional in order to prevent further damage to your HVAC system, there are things you can do to prevent the arrival of pests and ward off the problem before you need professionals.
+While an infestation should be handled by a professional in order to prevent further damage to your HVAC system, there are things you can do to prevent the arrival of pests and ward off the problem before you need to take that step.

 - Wire mesh covers over outdoor vents can be a good solution to keep bigger insects, small rodents, and their nests out of your vents.